SOF3/SOF3/README.md

 #### General-purpose libraries
 - [await-generator](https://github.com/SOF3/await-generator), a PHP library that enables async/await pattern
+- [portrait](https://github.com/SOF3/portrait), a Rust proc-macro framework to write trait-aware proc-macro attributes such as impl-by-delegation.
 - [dirmod](https://github.com/SOF3/dirmod), a Rust macro to smartly detect modules to include
 - [rwlock-promise](https://github.com/SOF3/rwlock-promise), a JavaScript library that implements mutually-exclusive and shared-exclusive locks with a Promise API
 - [thisrc](https://github.com/SOF3/php-ext-thisrc), a PHP extension that observes the refcount of the `$this` object without inducing side effects